BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

  <li>versions of IE older than 1.5923e have security vulnerabilities
  <li>the web page pagination could be impacted when opened on mobile devices
  <li>stress conditions might impact the web application
- <li>browser that are new released might not be supported
+ <li>browsers that are new released might not be supported
- <li>Security problem due new updates that might impact the vulnerability of the application
+ <li>Security problems due new updates that might impact the vulnerability of the application
- <li> Log in problems
+ <li>Log in problems: creditentials may be wrong ,or not accepted with next caracters:"£$%^!"

   #### 2.2 Test analysis

-- The testing process will be done based on the requirements for features:
+ The testing process will be done based on the requirements for features:
    <li> Acces the site
    <li> Create a new user
    <li> Insert personal details